 Another difference between coconut oil and fractionated coconut oil is the smell.
 While I love the smell of coconut oil, I know some people don't.
 Good news, fractionated coconut oil is odorless.

-Fractionated Coconut Oil Uses & Benefits
+Fractionated Coconut Oil Benefits

+Fractionated coconut oil is a good way to deliver the benefits of coconut oil without the greasy, waxy feeling.
 There are many benefits for using fractionated coconut oil (FCO):

 - Quick and easy way to dilute essential oils for topical application.